Sanford Eating Disorders & Weight Management Center

-On the third floor of this location is the Sanford Pediatric Feeding Disorders Program, the only intensive feeding disorders program in the Fargo, ND, region.
-Sanford employs professionals with training and experience in treating a variety of pediatric feeding and swallowing difficulties.
+On the third floor of this location is the Sanford Pediatric Feeding Disorders Program, the only intensive feeding disorders program in the Fargo region.
+Our professionals have training and experience in treating a variety of pediatric feeding and swallowing difficulties.
 We use proven treatments to guide our individualized approach to your child’s care.
 Call the Sanford Pediatric Feeding Disorders Program at (701) 417-5399.

 Don’t spend another day thinking change isn’t possible.
 Contact us today.
 We’re here to help.